TypeFox/langium-minilogo/README.md

 An example of implementing a simple DSL, MiniLogo, in Langium.

+The core artifacts of this project are:

+- A Langium implementation of a variant of the MiniLogo language.
+- A demo web application for showing how Langium can run in the web.

 MiniLogo is a example language for operating a 'pen' to draw on a surface.
 If you're familiar with python's [Turtle graphics](https://docs.python.org/3/library/turtle.html), it's similar to that.

 This implementation is based on [Eric Walkingshaw's grammar and semantics at OSU](https://web.engr.oregonstate.edu/~walkiner/teaching/cs381-wi21/minilogo.html).